-- (1) Total cash is defined as cash, cash equivalents and restricted cash. - (2) Working capital is defined as total current assets less total current liabilities. - (3) Total debt is defined as short-term loans, notes payable and total long-term debt. - On a pro forma basis to give effect to the 30-to-one reverse stock split effected on August 20, 2013 and the automatic conversion of all of our outstanding shares of preferred stock into 8,708,895 shares of common stock using the as-if-converted method as though the conversion had occurred at the beginning of the period presented and the resulting reclassification of the preferred stock warrant liability to additional paid-in capital, but without giving effect to the automatic conversion of certain warrants that, if unexercised, will convert into an aggregate of 11,160 shares of common stock upon the completion of this offering, based upon the initial public offering price of \$10.00 per share. - (5) On a pro forma as adjusted basis to reflect the pro forma adjustments described in note 4 above and the sale by us of 3,600,000 shares of common stock in this offering, at the initial public offering price of \$10.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses.
+- (1) Total cash is defined as cash, cash equivalents and restricted cash. - (2) Working capital is defined as total current assets less total current liabilities. - (3) Total debt is defined as short-term loans, notes payable and total long-term debt. - On a pro forma basis to give effect to the 30-to-one reverse stock split effected on August 20, 2013 and the automatic conversion of all of our outstanding shares of preferred stock into 8,708,895 shares of common stock using the as-if-converted method as though the conversion had occurred at the beginning of the period presented and the resulting reclassification of the preferred stock warrant liability to additional paid-in capital, but without giving effect to the automatic conversion of certain warrants that, if unexercised, will convert into an aggregate of 16,474 shares of common stock upon the completion of this offering, based upon the midpoint of the price range on the front cover of this prospectus. - (5) On a pro forma as adjusted basis to reflect the pro forma adjustments described in note 4 above and the sale by us of 3,600,000 shares of common stock in this offering, at an assumed initial public offering price of \$14.00 per share, the midpoint of the price range on the front cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses.